aldolat/posts-in-sidebar/README.md

 ### 1.7 ###

+* New: Now the user can choose wich type of posts to display: posts, pages, custom post types, etc.
 * New: The widget can display the full content (as in single posts).
 * New: Now the user can add a custom "Read more" text.
 * Added French translation by Thérèse Lachance.